 This Recommendation defines an identification scheme for multimedia information access triggered by tag-based identification.
 This identification scheme is mainly used in the multimedia information system architecture defined in [ITU-T H.621].
 It also satisfies the requirements defined in [ITU-T F.771].

 This Recommendation does not define encoding rules to store the identifier value into data carriers such as barcode tags and RFID tags.
+External encoding standards of OID and identifier value shall be followed if such standards are defined for a particular type of data carrier.

 2 References